 So why has Jingmai Mountain become the first global tea-themed World Cultural Heritage site?

-Jingmai Mountain is located on the southwestern frontier in the Lancang River Basin of Province.
+Jingmai Mountain is located on the southwestern frontier in the Lancang River Basin of Yunnan Province.
 It boasts the best-preserved ancient tea forests in the world's tea tree origin, spanning thousands of acres and thousands of years.
-It is a living museum of human , created by the Bulang ancestors who migrated to Jingmai Mountain in the 10th century and discovered and domesticated tea trees, along with the later Dai ancestors.
+It is a living museum of human Tea culture, created by the Bulang ancestors who migrated to Jingmai Mountain in the 10th century and discovered and domesticated tea trees, along with the later Dai ancestors.

 “Five ancient tea forests, nine traditional villages, and three protective forests” are the heritage elements of the ancient tea forests of Jingmai Mountain in Pu'er.
 They also serve as tangible evidence and typical representatives of the traditional understorey tea planting method that was preserved until today before the widespread adoption of modern tea plantation techniques.

-The land utilization techniques, village construction techniques, and other traditional knowledge systems tailored to local conditions have ensured the stable development of the local socio-economy for over a thousand years, creating a sustainable mountainous human habitat.
+The land utilization techniques, Village construction techniques, and other traditional knowledge systems tailored to local conditions have ensured the stable development of the local socio-economy for over a thousand years, creating a sustainable mountainous human habitat.

 Jingmai Mountain can be roughly divided into the northeast Bai Xiang Mountain, which runs east-west and is home to the Dai villages of Jingmai Daizhai, Mengben, and Manggeng at its northern foot; the northwest Nuogang Mountain, which runs northwest-southeast, and the Dai village of Nuogang located in the mountain hollow at the foot of Nuogang Mountain; and the south Mangjing Mountain, also known as Ai Leng Mountain, running north-south, with five Bulang villages distributed along its western slope.